The Kasner Charitable Trust

 Trustee Remuneration: No trustees receive any remuneration, payments, or benefits from the charity.

-The trustees operate with discretionary authority to direct the trust's funds to charitable purposes recognized by English law, both in the UK and abroad.
+The trustees operate with discretionary authority to direct the trust's funds to charitable purposes recognised by English law, both in the UK and abroad.

 How to Apply